Note:

 Sanctions

 We’ll comply with all applicable sanctions, laws and regulations.
-We have no appetite for the contravention of sanction regimes applicable to the jurisdictions in which we operate or the business we undertake.
+We have no appetite for relationships, and/or activities that violate UK HMT, UN, EU, OFAC sanctions obligations.
 These regimes currently include those of the United Nations (UN), the United Kingdom (UK), the European Union (EU) and the United States of America (US).

 Our policy and supporting minimum control standards prohibit relationships, business activity and the remittance or acceptance of unlicensed payments, directly or indirectly involving sanctioned individuals, entities or sanctioned countries, territories and their governments.
 In compliance with our regulatory requirements and our policy, we may be required from time to time to reject payments, freeze assets or refuse to provide services.